janaghazy/FlyRank-AI-Internship/docs/index.md

 ## 4. Model / analysis

-I went with XGBoost for this.
+I went with Gradient Boosting for this.
 It just works well with tabular data, and it's good at picking up those non-linear patterns that a linear model would totally miss.
 For instance, brand-new pages and years-old pages both tend to struggle with CTR, but a straight-line model would never catch that U-shape.
 Boosting handles it naturally.

 The features I fed into it were: average position, total impressions, page age in days, content type (keyword article vs. feedly article), binned position tiers, and binned impression tiers.